juxor/afaq/markdown/secJ5.md

 operative fashion and that by so doing we can reap the individual and social benefits of working together as equals.

 However, this does not mean that all aspects of the co-operative movement find favour with anarchists.
-As Bakunin pointed out, _"there are two kinds of
+As Bakunin pointed out, _"there are two kinds of co-
-co-operative: bourgeois co-operation, which tends to create a privileged class, a sort of new collective bourgeoisie organised into a stockholding
+operative: bourgeois co-operation, which tends to create a privileged class, a sort of new collective bourgeoisie organised into a stockholding society: and truly Socialist co-operation, the co-operation of the future which for this very reason is virtually impossible of realisation at present."_ [**Op.
-society: and truly Socialist co-operation, the co-operation of the future which for this very reason is virtually impossible of realisation at present."_ [**Op.
 Cit.**, p.
-385] In other words, while co-operatives are the germ of the future, in the present they are often limited by the capitalist environment they find themselves, narrow their vision to just surviving within the current system and so adapt to it.
+385] In other words, while co-operatives are the germ of the future, in the present they are often limited by the capitalist environment they find themselves in, narrow their vision to just surviving within the current system and so adapt to it.

 For most anarchists, the experience of co-operatives has proven without doubt that, however excellent in principle and useful in practice, if they are kept within capitalism they cannot become the dominant mode of production and free the masses (see [section J.5.11](secJ5.html#secj511)).
 In order to fully